Edith YoderExecutive Director firstname.lastname@example.org

 Edith Yoder, EdM, is the Executive Director of Bridge of Hope National.
-She authored the Mentor’s Resource Guide and developed many Bridge of Hope manuals on nonprofit management, fundraising, and board issues.
+She authored the original church volunteer training manual for Bridge of Hope and developed many Bridge of Hope manuals on nonprofit management, fundraising, and board issues.
 Edith holds a master’s degree in Adult and Organizational Development from Temple University and a bachelor’s degree in Accounting from Eastern Mennonite University.
 After 25 years with Bridge of Hope, Edith is more passionate than ever about building neighborhoods of support for families facing homelessness.

 Kathy joined our staff in November 2010.
 She is a former board member of Tel Hai Retirement Community and Bridge of Hope Lancaster & Chester Counties, where she chaired the Garden Brunch event for many years.
 Kathy’s prior experience was as development director for a Christian school, advertising director for a real estate company and a claims attorney for a major healthcare company.
 Kathy holds a bachelor’s degree in Economics and English Literature from Franklin and Marshall College and a law degree from Villanova School of Law.

 Kathy says, “I have a strong passion for both Bridge of Hope and development and am excited to be part of the staff and share the mission with others.”

 Bekah joined the staff of Bridge of Hope National in February 2016.
 Bekah has a master’s degree in Social Work from Millersville University.
 She worked as a school-based therapist and also provided multi-systemic therapy supporting family preservation for child welfare involved families.
 Bekah is a member of Lampeter Church of the Brethren (a past Bridge of Hope mentoring church) where she attends with her husband and three young boys.